-What are the steps to follow when making oatmeal with water?
+2. What are the steps to follow when making oatmeal with water?

-1. Is oatmeal healthy for me, and how much should I eat per day?
+3. Is oatmeal healthy for me, and how much should I eat per day?

 Oatmeal is a healthy breakfast option that can provide essential nutrients, such as fiber and Iron.
 The Dietary Guidelines for Americans recommend eating six one-half cup servings of oats per day.

-2. Can I eat oatmeal for breakfast every day?
+4. Can I eat oatmeal for breakfast every day?

 Yes, you can eat oatmeal for breakfast every day if you want to.
 Oatmeal is a great way to start your day because it’s high in fiber and antioxidants, which can help you feel full longer.
 Additionally, oatmeal is a good source of protein, which will give you energy throughout the morning.

-3. Can you make oatmeal with just hot water?
+5. Can you make oatmeal with just hot water?

 Yes, you can make oatmeal with just hot water.
 All you need is a pot, a spoon, and some water.
 Bring the water to a boil and pour it into the pot.
 Let the oatmeal cook on medium heat until it’s soft and fluffy.
 Serve hot!